Tarbox Court

 Tarbox Ct and Georgetown Communications properties (includes Harborwalk Marina and chamber of commerce)

-Pertinents Documents for Reference
+Pertinent Documents for Reference

-The new application for rezoning Tarbox Court has been submitted by to the city.
+The new application for rezoning Tarbox Court has been submitted to the city.
 It includes the Harborwalk Marina and Chamber of Commerce.
 The rezoning application is for a Master Plan Residential District.
-I have attached a copy of the application and highlighted a few concerns:
+Click images below for larger view of some pages of the application.

+- The drawings they submitted show no buildings whatsoever and the documentation they submitted states they will tell us what they are building after they get the rezoning.
 Furthermore, approval of what they will build will be done as a staff approval and not by committee or commission.
 Thus, the fate of our neighborhood and the historic district are in the hands of a select few.

-Building heights are allowed up to 45 ft up to eaves, not roof.
+- Building heights are allowed up to 45 ft up to EAVES, not roof.
 The George Hotel is 35 ft.

-Building set backs are reduced to 5 ft.
+- Building setbacks are reduced to 5 ft.

 Cannon Street Proposed Bulk Head